Zyberg/LHCb-open-data-analysis/z0-mu/README.md

 - [ ] Create a mass "cut flow" chart with overlapping cuts
 - [ ] Choose a reasonable selection and process all the data sources with it.

-- [ ] Fit Z mass to Gauss and Breit-Widgner line shapes.
+- [ ] Fit Z mass to Gauss and Breit-Wigner line shapes.
 - [ ] Try to compare results with [PDG](https://pdg.lbl.gov/)

 Additional workflow improvements: